Enterprise Data Catalog: Definition, Importance, Architecture, Use Cases, Framework & Benefits

 What is an enterprise data catalog?

-An enterprise data catalog can be defined as a central point of reference for disparate data assets within large organizations, making them easy to discover, understand, and use at scale.
+An enterprise data catalog is a central point of reference for disparate data assets within large organizations.
+It makes these assets easy to discover, understand, and use at scale.

 - Intuitive search and recommendations, trust signals, filtering capabilities, etc. for data search and discovery

 - Automated visual lineage to trace the flow of data

 - Programmable workflows for granular controls and access

 - Native or API-powered integrations to connect data sources, BI tools, and data movement tools across the enterprise